Blog

 For example, integrating your customer portal with ERP ensures real-time synchronization of inventory data.
 When a customer places an order, inventory records are automatically updated across your entire enterprise in real time.
 This helps prevent issues such as stockouts or overselling.

-Meanwhile, connecting your portal to your CRM system gives your customer service reps access to relevant customer information and history — such as past orders, support tickets, preferences, and purchase behavior.
+Meanwhile, connecting your portal to your CRM system gives your customer service reps access to relevant customer information and history — such as past orders, support tickets, preferences and purchase behavior.

 This information can enable them to offer highly personalized support, making each interaction feel more tailored and relevant to the customer.